 The party after the marchers hit Union Square was celebratory, according to the New York history book Gotham.
 Here’s a passage from the book:

 Finally, after passing by a reviewing stand filled with labor dignitaries, the participants adjourned, via the elevated, to an uptown picnic at Elm Park.
 There they danced to jigs by Irish fiddlers and pipers and were serenaded by the Bavarian Mountain Singers while the flags of Ireland, Germany, France, and the USA flapped in the autumn air.

-Labor unions, of course, went on to secure rights like the eight-hour work day, collective bargaining, health insurance, retirement funds and better wages.
+Labor unions, of course, went on to secure rights like the eight-hour workday, collective bargaining, health insurance, retirement funds, and better wages.
 These days, the holiday is better known as a marker to the end of summer than a celebration of the working class.
-But it’s a nice reminder such hard-fought battles, which brought accomplishments that now define the American workplace, took root in New York.
+But it’s a nice reminder of such hard-fought battles, which brought accomplishments that now define the American workplace, took root in New York.

 - A 15-year-old Greenwich Village student inspired the hit song ‘Summer in the City’

 Editor’s Note: This story was originally published on August 30, 2019.